FQDN (Fully Qualified Domain Name) Filtering¶

 - Click Create

-- Click Add to enter new FQDNs in the table
+- Click Add to create a new row

-- Select Categories e.g. Gambling, Sports, Social etc.
+- Select Categories (e.g., Gambling, Sports, Social Networking)

-- Define the policy action for the row
+- Select the Policy action for the row

-- Allow Log - Allow the requests to the URL with logging a Valtix event for each access
+- Allow Log - Allow the requests and log an event

-- Allow No Log - Allow the requests to the URL but do not log a Valtix event
+- Allow No Log - Allow the requests and do not log an event

-- Deny Log - Deny the requests to the URL and log a Valtix event
+- Deny Log - Deny the requests and log an event

-- Deny No Log - Deny the requests to the URL and do not log a Valtix Event
+- Deny No Log - Deny the requests and do not log an event

-- Customers didn’t intentionally want the proxy to deep inspect traffic with decryption (financial services, defense, health etc)
+- Do not want to inspect encrypted traffic (financial services, defense, health care, etc.)